Until you get the job you love, learn to love the job you have. ~ www.jaywren.com

 A few years ago, I worked out of a beautiful office on a local lake.
-There were beautiful trees that blossomed in the spring and that maintained beautiful purple leaves year round.
+There were beautiful trees that blossomed in the spring and that kept beautiful purple leaves year-round.

-There were mallard ducks and Canada geese in the lake.
+Mallard ducks and Canada geese few in every year and swam on the lake.
 There was a strip mall next door with an espresso shop and grocery store.
 There were five restaurants and a take-out-Chinese restaurant within walking distance.

 I met all kinds of people in that office complex.
 Some of them seemed to like to work in this building.
 Other people were not so crazy about it.